david-obrien/styleguide/_docs/Content/04-following-style-guides.html.md

 **Formatting and grammar**

-We have a number of formatting guides under the 'Style guides' naviagtion section.
+We have a number of formatting guides under the 'Style guides' navigation section.
 These include how to use capital letters correctly, how to format numbers, how to format bullet points and more.

 ### Other style guides ###